KennethFam/My-Learning-Journey/Backend/JavaScript/npm.md

 ## Basic Commands
 - Note: Do not include `<` and `>` for package names.
+- To add a `package.json` file, run:
+    ```shell
+    npm init
+    ```
+    - This will prompt you to add basic information about your project.
+To skip that, simply add the `-y` flag at the end.
 - If a project has a `package.json` file, by running
     ```shell
     npm install